Product Description

 About the Instructor

-Mary Olson, PhD is a psychotherapist, family therapist, educator, research and writer.
-She is the director of the Institute for Dialogic Practice, a clinical faculty member of Yale School of Medicine, and a Fulbright Scholar in Clinical Psychology.
-She maintains a private practice in Connecticut (online.in-person) and Massachusetts (online).
+Mary Olson, PhD is a psychotherapist, family therapist, educator, and writer.
+She is the founding director of the Institute for Dialogic Practice, a clinical faculty member of Yale School of Medicine, and a Fulbright Scholar in Clinical Psychology.
+She maintains a private practice in Connecticut and Massachusetts.